 We are also seeing substantial challenges in our district.

 Over the last several years, Franklin Township Community School Corporation has closely monitored enrollment growth and its impact on facilities and student programs.
-Our enrollment has grown by almost 3,000 in the past 15 years and by 1,300 in the past four years alone.
+Our enrollment has grown by more than 3,660 students since May of 2006 and by more than 1,800 in the past five years alone.
+We are the only Marion County district to see an enrollment increase during the COVID pandemic, and our enrollment growth of almost 500 students for the 2021-22 school year puts us three years ahead of the increases projected by a 2018 demographic study.
 FTCSC engaged architectural consultants to determine facility needs and enrollment capacity.
-A look at all the new homes under construction, combined with enrollment projections from I.U.’s Kelley School of Business shows beyond doubt that continued population growth will strain our building capacities.
+A look at all the new homes under construction, combined with enrollment projections for the next several years shows beyond doubt that continued population growth will strain our building capacities.

 In addition, while it has been well maintained, Franklin Central High School is almost 50 years old.
 Its core infrastructure – electrical, plumbing, heating and cooling and roofing – needs the same kind of replacements and upgrades that are familiar to the owner of a 50-year-old home.
 Although it’s costly, this work must be done to protect this valuable community asset.

 The challenges posed by burgeoning enrollment are compounded by the fact that FTCSC is the lowest spending school district in Marion County as measured by per-pupil spending.
 We have striven and been successful in meeting our commitments to the community – offering nationally competitive educational opportunities for students as cost-effectively as possible, protecting class sizes and property values.

 This website is intended as a resource to provide residents with information about our community-focused process to identify and address a number of challenges.

 Thank you for your participation in the future of our community.